rohan-shenoy/rohan-shenoy.github.io/_projects/6_project.md

 ### A.1.1 Forward Process

-A core component of diffusion models is the **forward diffusion process**, which gradually adds noise to a clean image where the noise is Gaussian distributed.
+A core component of diffusion models is the forward diffusion process, which gradually adds noise to a clean image where the noise is Gaussian distributed.
 Formally, the forward process defines a conditional distribution

 \[
 q(x_t \mid x_0) = \mathcal{N}\!\left(x_t;\, \sqrt{\bar{\alpha}_t}\, x_0,\ (1-\bar{\alpha}_t)I\right),